 What type of oats should I use to make overnight oats?

 In my opinion, quick oats work best when making overnight oats because they become tender and creamy when soaked.
+I use them in my pistachio overnight oats, too!

-If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below letting me know how you liked it! xo, Megan
+If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below.
+Don’t forget to tag me on Instagram so I can see your creations!

 Tiramisu overnight oats in a glass jar topped with yogurt, cocoa powder, and mini chocolate chips